Blog Cloud Native

 2. Scalability: you can handle more traffic and demand, increasing performance and availability.

 Cloud Native can improve your reliability, security, and operations.
-However, it can only achieve this if you use the Cloud provider's best practices and tools.
+However, you can only achieve this using the Cloud provider's best practices and tools.

 After years of supporting customers, we see these key benefits: